phofl/phofl.github.io/content/posts/cow_introduction.md

 [here](https://docs.google.com/document/d/1ZCQ9mx3LBMy-nhwRl33_jgcvWo9IWdEfxDNQ2thyTb0/edit#heading=h.iexejdstiz8u).

 Thank you for reading.
 Feel free to reach out to share your thoughts and feedback on indexing and Copy on Write.
-I will write follow.up posts focused on this topic and pandas in general.
+I will write follow-up posts focused on this topic and pandas in general.